flottflyt/plan-a-trip-to-mars/README.md

 When working on a python project, the best practice is to work inside a virtual environment.
 This can be confusing to begin with, but the pros massively outweighs the cons.
-Many programs exist the creates and manages virtual environments, Poetry will actually do this automatically for you!
+Many programs exist the creates and manages virtual environments, and both Pixi and Uv will do this automatically for you!

-Other good alternatives that makes this easier is [pyenv] and [virtualenvwrapper].
+Many good alternatives for working with python using virtual environments exist.
 Pick your favourite and learn how to use it.

 </details>